 Why This Matters

 Don't just memorize who wrote what book.
 Focus on understanding each critic's central argument and how their ideas connect to broader debates: Is photography art or document?
 Who controls visual narratives?
 How do images shape our understanding of reality?
-When you can explain why Barthes's "punctum" matters or how Sekula challenged documentary assumptions, you're thinking like an exam grader wants you to think.
+When you can explain why Barthes's "punctum" matters or how Sekula challenged documentary assumptions, you're thinking at the level exam graders want to see.

 Theorists of Meaning and Semiotics